Relative & Non-Relative Caregivers

 Relative Caregiver Funds

-- What if you are already receiving TANF benefits when the child is adjudicated?
-In that case, your Dependency Care Manager will submit a Relative Caregiver form to update the case and change the TANF funds to Relative Caregiver funds.
+- If you are already receiving TANF benefits when the child is adjudicated, your dependency care manager will submit a relative caregiver form to update the case and change the TANF funds to relative caregiver funds.

-- Suppose you are not receiving TANF benefits when the child is adjudicated.
-In that case, the Dependency Care Manager will provide the Relative Caregiver form, and you will apply for TANF through ACCESS Florida.
+- If you are not receiving TANF benefits when the child is adjudicated, your dependency care manager will provide the relative caregiver form, and you will apply for TANF through ACCESS Florida.

 - This is a child-only benefit, household income will not be included in the determination, and sibling income will not be included.